vikramkh/course-website-16fa/index.md

 programming and written homeworks.
 At the end of the semester, we will arrange your late day usage so that you will receive the optimal homework average.
-If you are out of late days, then you will incur a 25% penalty off the total possible number of pointson the homework for each day late.
+If you are out of late days, then you will incur a 25% penalty off the total possible number of points on the homework for each day late.
 One "day" here is anywhere between 1 second and 24 hours after the homework deadline, and a second "day" is between 24 hours and 48 hours after the homework deadline.
 For example, An assignment is due on Thursday at 10:30 am.
 You turn it in on Friday at 9:00 am.
 This would incur a 25 point late penalty if the assignment is out of 100 points.
-Late written homeworks can be turned in to Britton Carnevali in Levine 308.
+Late written homeworks can be turned in to Laura Fox in Levine 308.
 The final project does not have the same late policy;
 it has its own late policy, which will be announced with its release.

 Collaboration policy for written homeworks: